Shreyanand/content-creation/README.md

 # Content Creation in the Age of AI & LLMs

 This project explores how Large Language Models (LLMs) and AI are transforming the creation of blogs, academic papers, and software demos.
 It provides interactive, web-based reports that synthesize best practices, ethical considerations, and future trends for content creators, researchers, and technologists.
+And ofcourse, this itself was generated using Gemini and OpenAI LLMs.

 ## Project Overview